Open Floor 2026 Series

 About Eddie

-Eddie Mina has trained with Training Ground for two years and spent five years with Company.
-He has taught throughout the Bay for the past four to five years and has performed at DAMSF, VIBE, Prelude, Bridge, Complex, and Good Times.
-Eddie is the founder and director of the mentorship program EP and co-directed @channel for Complex in 2023.
+Eddie spent two years on Training Ground and five years on Company.
+He has been teaching around the Bay for the past four to five years and has performed at DAMSF, VIBE, Prelude, Bridge, Complex, and Good Times.
+He is the founder and director of EP and co-directed @channel for Complex in 2023.

 Tina